I’m a linguist.

 My research interests span the linguistic sub-fields traditionally identified as syntax and morphology.

-I work on phenomena that resist explanation in terms of sound and/or meaning alone.
-(If you are unfamiliar with linguistics, the very idea that such phenomena exist might seem a little counter-intuitive; but phenomena of this sort are surprisingly common in natural language.)
+I work on phenomena that resist explanation in terms of form and/or meaning.
+(If you are unfamiliar with linguistics, the very idea that such phenomena exist might strike you as a little bit counter-intuitive.
+But phenomena of this sort are surprisingly common in natural language!)

-- predicate-argument agreement
+- finite agreement

-- case theory
+- nominal case

 See my research page for further details.